adopted-ember-addons/ember-stripe-elements/README.md

 ### Actions

-The components bubble up all of [the JavaScript events that can be handled by the Stripe Element in `element.on()`](https://stripe.com/docs/elements/reference#element-on) from the Ember component using the following actions **(upcoming breaking change 1.0.0-rc.2: all actions are now prefixed with 'on' https://github.com/adopted-ember-addons/ember-stripe-elements/issues/7)**
+The components bubble up all of [the JavaScript events that can be handled by the Stripe Element in `element.on()`](https://stripe.com/docs/elements/reference#element-on) from the Ember component using the following actions:

 - `onReady`
 - `onBlur`